btrettel/daphne/README.md

 Next steps:

+- Check in regex linter that format statements are lowercase.
+Change format statements in Daphne to be lowercase.
+- Figure out why FPT didn't like the function passing example you made.
 - Compile with lfortran.
     - Submit bug report for "semantic error: `unit` must be of type, Integer"
 - Make `use`, `public`, `private`, and `type` statements alphabetical.
 In each procedure section, alphabetize the procedures.